Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Tara, placing the area among the bottom 25% of areas assessed nationally

 Tara has received approximately 4 dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 22 homes were approved, with an additional 6 approved so far in FY-26.
-On average, 0.4 new residents have arrived per new home each year over these five years.
+Over the past 5 financial years, from FY21 to FY25, 22 homes were approved, with a further 7 approved in FY26 up to now.
+The average number of new residents per year arriving for each new home over these years is around 0.4.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new homes was $198,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, commercial approvals worth $4.3 million have been registered, indicating limited focus on commercial development in Tara compared to other areas.
-Relative to the rest of Queensland, Tara records about three-quarters the building activity per person.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new homes is $198,000, which is below the regional average, indicating more affordable housing options.
+In FY26, $4.3 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+Compared to the rest of Queensland, Tara records about three-quarters the building activity per person.

-Nationally, it places among the 35th percentile of areas assessed, suggesting more limited choices for buyers and supporting demand for existing dwellings.
+Nationally, it ranks at the 34th percentile of areas assessed, indicating more limited choices for buyers and supporting demand for existing dwellings.
 However, building activity has accelerated in recent years.
-Recent building activity in Tara consists entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 470 people, reflecting its quiet, low activity development environment.
-Given stable or declining population forecasts, Tara may experience less housing pressure in the future, creating favourable conditions for buyers.
+Recent activity consists entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 470, reflecting a quiet, low activity development environment.
+Given stable or declining population forecasts, Tara may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development